 Commercial Litigation, Arbitration, and Dispute Resolution

 We frequently deal with high-profile, high-stakes commercial disputes, and have a track record of obtaining successful results in cases with regional, national, and international significance.
-Our firm is involved in complex commercial litigation and arbitration worldwide, including both non-administered arbitrations and arbitrations administered by the leading arbitration institutions, with the subject matter of disputes spanning a broad range of sectors, ranging from maritime disputes to Middle Eastern property investment to Latin American offshore oil extraction to complex insurance coverage disputes.
-Maritime arbitrations have included disputes regarding shipbuilding contracts, marine insurance, container leasing, oil and gas, and international sale of goods, and trade finance.
+Our firm is involved in complex commercial litigation and arbitration worldwide, including both non-administered arbitrations and arbitrations administered by the leading arbitration institutions, with the subject matter of disputes spanning a broad range of sectors, from maritime disputes, to Middle Eastern property investment, to Latin American offshore oil extraction, to complex insurance coverage disputes.
 Our dispute resolution capabilities are extensive.

 - Banking, finance, investment funds, and general corporate commercial disputes

 - Commodities, natural resources, and the international sale of goods and services

 - Construction, infrastructure, and civil and marine engineering

 - Power and energy, with a particular emphasis on offshore oil and gas matters

 - Bilateral investment treaties and foreign investment disputes

 The maritime industry has never been more regulated and the industry is currently facing, and will face in the years ahead, the most complex safety and environmental regulatory changes in its history.
 These new, complex regulatory requirements present unprecedented risks for the industry.